YASASHWI/Basketball-Scorecard/README.md

 # Basketball Scorecard Project

 This project is a simple and interactive basketball scorecard built using **JavaScript**, **HTML**, and **CSS**.
-It allows users to keep track of the scores between two teams (Home and Guest) during a basketball game.
+It allows users to keep track of the scores between two teams during a basketball game.
 The interface is user-friendly, displaying the current score and the remaining time.

 ## Features